-Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable Icknield Walk First School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
+Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable Jenyns First School and Nursery School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
 For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
-Do you have any uns Yes [] N No 🗆 Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
+Do you have any uns Yes No □ Do you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
 Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g. through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
-Have you ever been from working in Child Yes [] N No □ Are you subject to ar Yes [□ N No □ Teaching Posts Only teaching or sanctions Yes No □ N/A Management Posts (management of an ir Yes No □ N/A If you have answered YES to any of the questions above please provide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
+Have you ever been from working in Child barred from working with Child Icare? lren or disqualified isqualified Yes 🗆 No [ Are you subject to ar e you subject to any sanctions in the EEA?
+Yes No □ Teaching Posts Only teaching or sanction : Are you or have you ever been been been been by the GTCE? en prohibited from Yes □ No N/A Management Posts (management of an ir d from the Yes No N/A If you have answere ed YES to any of the question ns above please prov ide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
 I understand that the recruitment panel may be made aware of any relevant information that I have disclosed in order to discuss the matter(s) with me as part of the recruitment process and that, if my application is successful, a risk assessment of the disclosed information will be held securely on my personnel file.
 DECLARATION I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Icknield Walk First School however failure to disclose may result in an offer of employment being withdrawn.
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Jenyns First School and Nursery however failure to disclose may result in an offer of employment being withdrawn.
 Signed: Date: